Akshay-Hegde/capp-cache/README.md

 ### Usage
 In your index.html file, include a script tag with an object describing your resources.
 The script should add an object called `cappCacheManifest` to the window.
-If you are using a bundler (Webpack, Rollup etc.) see [FAQ](#adding-a-script-tag-to-my-indexhtml-is-so-2016-i-use-a-bundler-eg-webpack-to-pack-all-my-files-can-i-just-import-capp-cache)
+If you are using a bundler (Webpack, Rollup etc.) see [FAQ](#faq) about bundlers.

 The cappCacheManifest structure is: